 WHAT A BEAUTY!

 Make a bed of the silky noodles.
-Top with the cucumber & corn salad and the juicy duck slices.
+Top with the Cucumber & corn salad and the juicy duck slices.
 Drizzle with generous spoonfuls of the remaining pan sauce.
 Garnish with the crunchy puffed noodles, the remaining coriander, and a lime wedge.
 Well done, Chef!

 GLASS HALF FULL